History & Milestones

 2021

 The acquisition of two component businesses: Accotex, the world’s leading supplier in elastomer components for the textile industry based in Muenster, Germany and Temco, the leading supplier of components for the production of filament yarns and synthetic fibers based in Hammelburg, Germany.
-Accotex and Temco are part of the Business Group Components.
+Accotex and Temco are part of the Components Division.

 2017

 Acquisition of SSM Textile Machinery, the world’s leading supplier of precision winding machines in the fields of dyeing, weaving and sewing thread preparation, based in Horgen (Switzerland).
-SSM is part of the Business Group Components.
+SSM is part of the Components Division.

 2014